-(p) Reflects the net reduction to interest expense of \$14.5 million for the twelve months ended September 30, 1998.
+- (ii) the holders of the 14.1% notes will exchange those notes for \$4.2 million aggregate principal amount of 10 1/4% notes.
+The new private notes will be guaranteed by Star Gas Partners and Petro Holdings. - (p) Reflects the exchange of \$5.4 million of Petro's 12 7/8% exchangeable preferred stock for 0.4 million common units in lieu of cash. - (q) Reflects the net reduction to interest expense of \$16.3 million for the twelve months ended September 30, 1998.
 This amount reflects \$7.1 million of additional interest expense annually on the \$90.0 million in principal amount of the notes at an interest rate of 7.92%.
-This amount also reflects an annual reduction in interest expense of \$21.9 million due to the repayment of \$203.2 million of Petro public debt with the proceeds of this offering and the debt offering.
-In addition interest income is reduced by \$0.3 million, as \$6.0 million of Petro's cash is used to finance the transaction.
+This amount also reflects an annual reduction in interest expense of \$21.9 million due to the repayment of \$203.2 million of Petro public debt, excluding negotiated discounts, with the proceeds of this offering and the debt offering and a reduction in the interest rate attributable to the private debt agreements described above.
+In addition interest expense is reduced by \$0.3 million, as \$5.4 million of Petro's cash is used to finance the transaction.